-- The caller has deposited the minimum bond amount into their account with the Caller Pool. - The caller is not in the active pool, or the next queued pool.
+- The caller has deposited the minimum bond amount into their bond account. - The caller is not already in the active pool, or the next queued pool.

-• The next queued pool does not go active within the next 256 blocks.
+• The next queued pool does not go active within the next 80 blocks.

 To enter the pool, call the enterPool function on the Caller Pool.